ocptech/blackhole/README.md

 NOTE:
 - This is complete package for NSO.
 Copy entire directory under ..../packages directory.
 - This is a simple package (PoC grade) to demonstrate NSO ability to solve the request.
 Some extra work is needed for production
-- Please refer to "prerequisites.pdf" for the initial setup for using the script:
+- Please refer to "prerequisites.pdf" for the initial setup for using the script.
 - The S3 bucket provided in the example is not for public access, you need to provide your own one.
 - Credentials for login to access the S3 bucket are implemented using "aws configure" application for Linux.
 - IOS device and its NED must be working also in advance